 On the other hand, several OIC member countries lack an operating airport and accordingly fail to experience any air traffic movement.
-As can be seen in Table 13, among all OIC countries, Turkey, Indonesia, and UAE had the highest air passenger traffic in 2015.
-In terms of geographical classification, Turkey, UAE, and Saudi Arabia in the MENA; Nigeria, Togo, and Mozambique in the Sub-Saharan Africa; and Indonesia, Malaysia, and Pakistan in the Asia were the top three OIC member countries with highest air passenger movement.
+As can be seen in Table 13, among all OIC countries, Turkey, Indonesia, and UAE had the highest air passenger traffic in 2016.
+In terms of geographical classification, Turkey, UAE, and Saudi Arabia in the MENA; Nigeria, Mozambique, and Togoin the Sub-Saharan Africa; and Indonesia, Malaysia, and Pakistan in the Asia were the top three OIC member countries with highest air passenger movement.
 Nevertheless, almost two thirds of the air passengers is carried at MENA region while one third is carried at Asia.

-Table 13: Air passengers carried at the OIC Member States (2015)
+Table 13: Air passengers carried at the OIC Member States (2016)